SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 ```

 ### Viewing the data on the admin page
-Alternatively, you can head over to the [admin page]() to get a GUI to view
+Alternatively, you can head over to the [admin page](http://localhost/api/admin) to get a GUI to view the contents of the
+database.
+You can also easily add, remove and edit entries on the admin page without having to write any SQL code.